-- QUALIFIED TECHNICIAN REQUIRED for all installations.
-This product must be installed in a restricted access location. - Never operate the cinema projector without the covers in place. - The cinema projector uses a high-pressure lamp that may explode if improperly handled.
+ARNING QUALIFIED TECHNICIAN REQUIRED for all installations.
+This product must be installed in a restricted access location.

+WARNING Never operate the cinema projector without all of its covers in place.

+WARNING The cinema projector uses a high-pressure lamp that may explode if improperly handled.
 Always wear manufacturer approved protective safety clothing (gloves, jacket, face shield) whenever the lamp door is open or when handling the lamp.
-Only qualified technicians should install cinema projector lamps. - To prevent the cinema projector from tipping unexpectedly, you must install the safety strap on the rear of the cinema projector. - Four or more people are required to safely lift and carry one projection head a short distance.
-Remove the lamp before transporting the cinema projector. - Keep the cinema projector level when you lift or transport it.
+Only qualified technicians should install cinema projector lamps.

+MARNING To prevent the cinema projector from tipping unexpectedly, you must install the safety strap on the rear of the cinema projector.

+MARNING our or more people are required to safely lift and carry one projection head a short distance.
+Remove the lamp before transporting the cinema projector.

+ACAUTION Keep the cinema projector level when you lift or transport it.
 Avoid tilting the cinema projector to the right.
-This can introduce an air bubble into the coolant hoses that can result in an air lock and the overheating of the cinema projector. - Perform an automatic LampLOCTM adjustment when you move, level, or install a new lamp in the cinema projector.
+This can introduce an air bubble into the coolant hoses that can result in an air lock and the overheating of the cinema projector.

+A CAUTION Perform a automatic LampLOC[TM] adjustment when you move, level, or install a new lamp in the cinema projector.

-2.5 Position the Cinema Projector
+2.5 Position the Cinema Projector and Lamp Power Supply